zdflower/zdflower.github.io/_posts/2017-05-04-Finished-a -functional-version-of-wikipedia-viewer-project.markdown

 ---
 layout: post
-title:  "Finish a functional version of the Wikipedia viewer project"
+title:  "Finished a functional version of the Wikipedia viewer project"
 date:   2017-05-04
 ---